CiscoSecurity/tr-05-api-module/README.md

 - Deliberate

-Deliberate returns judgments based on added modules
+Deliberate returns judgments based on added modules.
 ```python
 response = client.enrich.deliberate.observables(
     [{'type': 'sha256', 'value': '8A32950CD96C5EF88F9DCBB66A08F59A7E8D8E5FECCDE9E115FBAA46D9AF88F9'}]
 )
 ```

 ### Commands

-For your convenience, we have made some predefined commands that you can use
+For your convenience, we have made some predefined commands that you can use.

 - Verdicts